AndriynomeD/docker-magento2/README.md

 4. Update local-themes.js by include your local site theme
 5. Inside `{{root_directory}}`:
     ```shell
     docker-compose run --rm cli bash
     npm install
     npm update
     ```

     Then in bash of cli-container got to magento root directory and use standard grunt command:
     ```shell
-        sudo -uwww-data grunt clean   Removes the theme related static files in the pub/static and var directories.
+    sudo -uwww-data grunt clean   # Removes the theme related static files in the pub/static and var directories.
-        sudo -uwww-data grunt exec    Republishes symlinks to the source files to the pub/static/frontend/ directory.
+    sudo -uwww-data grunt exec    # Republishes symlinks to the source files to the pub/static/frontend/ directory.
-        sudo -uwww-data grunt less    Compiles .css files using the symlinks published in the pub/static/frontend/ directory.
+    sudo -uwww-data grunt less    # Compiles .css files using the symlinks published in the pub/static/frontend/ directory.
-        sudo -uwww-data grunt watch   Tracks the changes in the source files, recompiles .css files, and reloads the page in the browser.
+    sudo -uwww-data grunt watch   # Tracks the changes in the source files, recompiles .css files, and reloads the page in the browser.
     ```
     Example of run grunt watch:
     ```shell
     docker-compose run --rm cli bash
     sudo -uwww-data grunt exec:all && sudo -uwww-data grunt less
     sudo -uwww-data grunt watch
     ```

+P.S.
 Reloads the page in the browser not working.
 Also `Warning: Error compiling lib/web/css/docs/source/docs.less Use --force to continue.` - it's magento native bug.

 ### PphStorm